Chain of events: Determinism

 Determinism is the philosophical proposition that every event, including human cognition and behaviour, decision and action, is causally determined by an unbroken chain of events.
 With numerous historical debates, many philosophical positions on the subject of determinism exist from traditions throughout the world.

 In value theory

 In value theory, it is the amount of cause and effects of the chain of events before generating intrinsic value that separates high and low grades of instrumental value.
 The chain of events duration is the time it takes to reach the terminal event.
 In value theory this is generally the intrinsic value (also called terminal value).
 It is contrasted with ethic value duration, which is the time that an object has any value intensity.

-Fabric of events

-A fabric of events is an expansion of the chain of events, emphasizing that chains of events are intertwined with each other, as a fabric.

 In accident analysis

-In accident analysis - for example, in the analysis of aviation accidents - a chain of events (or error chain) consists of the contributing factors leading to an undesired outcome.
+In accident analysis (for example, in the analysis of aviation accidents), a chain of events (or error chain) consists of the contributing factors leading to an undesired outcome.